YusufOkmen/PizzaAppTkinter/README.md

 In this repo I made a simple pizza order programme by using tkinter.
 I watched a Youtube video while doing this.
-And the end of this project, I can say that I have some informantion about making an application interface.
+And the end of this project, I can say that I have some information about making an application interface.